-I hereby assign to the National Postal Mail Handlers Union, AFL-CIO, a Division of the Laborers' International Union of North America, Local Union No., from any salary or wages earned or to be earned by me as your employee (in my present or any future employment by you) such regular and periodic membership dues as the Union may certify as due and owing from me, as may be established from time to time by said Union.
+I hereby assign to the National Postal Mail Handlers Union, A Division of the Laborers' International Union of North America, AFL-CIO, Local Union No, from any salary or wages earned or to be earned by me as your employee (in my present or any future employment by you) such regular and periodic membership dues as the Union may certify as due and owing from me, as may be established from time to time by said Union.
 I authorize and direct you to deduct such amounts from my pay and to remit same to said Union at such times and in such manner as may be agreed upon between you and the Union at any time while this authorization is in effect.
+This assignment, authorization and direction shall be irrevocable for a period of one (1) year from the date of delivery hereof to you, and I agree and direct that this assignment, authorization and direction shall be auto-